Skip to Content

 Everyone needs to get away once in a while.
 Even if you don’t have lots of resources or time, a weekend trip can be a good way to de-stress and explore a new area for a short time.

 While a weekend getaway can be relatively easy to plan and execute, you’ll still have to spend some time packing.
-You won’t want to waste any of your precious vacation time running to a store to purchase something you’ve forgotten.
+You won’t want to waste your precious vacation time at a store to purchase something you’ve forgotten.

-Check out our weekend trip packing list with some basics you’ll need, regardless of where you are going.
-Then, at the bottom of the post, we link to all of our packing lists.
-What you bring for your short trip will depend on the type of trip (beach, theme park, city), so be sure to look at the right list.
+Check out our weekend trip packing list with some basics you’ll need, regardless of where you go.
+Then, at the bottom of the post, we link to our packing lists.
+What you bring for your short trip will depend on the type of trip (beach, theme park, city), so be sure to look at the correct list.

 Disclosure: This weekend packing list post contains affiliate links.
 A purchase/click through one of these links may result in a commission paid to us at no additional cost to you.
 All opinions are my own.